avk/avk.github.io/index.md

 * fluent in Russian
 * 3-time startup founder
 * worked across industries: government, music videos, academia, travel, creative writing
+* graduated from the University of California, Berkeley—Cognitive Science & Computer Science

 ## If I could wave a magic wand...
 My dream design job would be to work on an operating system that successfully challenges the desktop metaphor, in a way that mobile ones have not.